 Island, in the state and beyond.
 Suffolk's libraries also participate in the State

 University of New York Open Access system which allows students and faculty in-person

 borrowing privileges at any SUNY campus library.
 Campus library hours and locations

 are available on the library webpage.
 For additional information telephone: (631)

 451-4800 (Ammerman), (631) 548-2536 (Eastern) or (631) 851-6740 (Michael J. Grant).

 Ammerman Campus Library

-Susan Lieberthal, Campus Head Librarian, and the entire library staff, welcomes you
+Susan Lieberthal, Campus Head Librarian, and the entire library staff welcome you

-your classes.
-Our college databases bring in thousands of full text journals accessible
+you.
+Our college databases bring in thousands of full-text journals, accessible both

 on and off campus.
 Our computer labs offer many computers for you to use.